ChromaMinecraft/lag-assist/README.md

 (eg: https://www.spigotmc.org/resources/lagassist-%E2%9A%A1-advanced-performance-solution-%E2%9A%A1-1-8-1-16-compatible.56399/)

 The accessibility of the code doesn't grant you rights to re-distribute or share this sourcecode outside of the intended purpose.

+**Code Bounty:**

+Any Developers making considerable contributions to the project can receive a free license to use the plugin in commercial contexts without having to purchase it.